 3. Stop pushing when you hear the hiss.

-Now, this is something people do wrong.
-When it’s hissing, you’ve hit coffee grounds with the plunger and are effectively squeezing out what’s left in the grounds – bitter, astringent coffee.
+Now, this is something most people do not know.
+When the AeroPress hisses, you’ve hit coffee grounds with the plunger and are effectively squeezing out what’s left in the grounds – bitter, astringent coffee.
 Not what you want going into your cup.

 4. Use the right temperature water.

-The inventor of the AeroPress recommends using 175-degree water with his creation to brew, what he feels, is the best cup you’ll ever have.
+The inventor of the AeroPress, Alan Adler, recommends using 175-degree water to achieve his standard of "the best cup you’ll ever have".

 Espresso Machines and Steam Wands